Is your child four or five years old and starting school next year?

 Your child will also likely establish their favourite games, developing their imaginative play, discovering new roles and creating complex imaginative games.

-You can play a range of games with your children to help support their development.
+Engaging in a variety of games with your child is a great way to support their development.

-- Finger painting, creating rainbows with chalk and building people with Play-Doh helps develop fine motor and pre-writing skills
+- Activities like finger painting, creating rainbows with chalk, and building with Play-Doh helps develop fine motor and pre-writing skills.

-- Puppets and dress ups can develop their imaginative play skills
+- Using puppets and dress-ups develops imaginative play skills

 Extra Help For Your Child’s Development